ASTM D7668, EN 16715, IP 615, GOST R 58440

-- ASTM D7668 can officially be used as an alternative test method to the CFR Engine acc. to ASTM D613 to certify diesel fuel.
+- Can officially be used as an alternative test method to the CFR Engine acc. to ASTM D613 to certify diesel fuel

 - Proven performance from joint ASTM /EI Inter Laboratory Study

-- Excellent correlation of the Cetane ID 510 to the mean value of the CFR Engine
+- Excellent correlation to the mean value of the CFR Engine

-- Requires much less valuable space than CFR Engine (no separate room necessary)
+- Requires much less space than CFR Engine (no separate room necessary)

 - Automated calibration for long-term stability minimizes down-time risks